incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 sidebar_position: 3
 sidebar_label: useAsyncState
 ---
 # `useAsyncState`

+## The `useAsyncState` hook
 This hook allows subscription to an async state, and represents the API that you will be interacting with the most.

 Its signature is:

 ```javascript